abhinavbhardwaj0/CarbonTrading/README.md

 and copy the outputted URL into any browser.
 The tool will display.
 The user can select a country, a sector, and tune the allowance decay rate to project and visualize emissions.

-# Carbon Trading: A Cross-Sectoral Analysis of Allowance Pathways under the EU ETS
 ## Abstract:

   This project explores historical trends and future forecasts of Carbon Dioxide (CO 2 ) emissions